Kansas State Wildcats: Men's basketball

 Kansas State's men's basketball team began competition in 1902.
 The program has a long history of success.
 The first two major conference titles captured by the school were won in the sport, in 1917 and 1919, in the Missouri Valley Conference.
 Kansas State has gone on to capture 19 major conference crowns in the sport.
 The program has also appeared in 31 NCAA basketball tournaments.
 Kansas State lost to the University of Kentucky for the national championship in 1951, and has reached the Final Four four times, the Elite Eight 13 times, and the Sweet Sixteen 17 times.
 K-State has finished ranked in the top ten of the AP Poll or Coaches Poll on nine occasions (most recently in 2010), and in the final top 25 polls 21 total times.
 When Street & Smith's Annual listed the 100 greatest college basketball programs of all time in 2005, K-State ranked 22nd.

 After a lengthy period with little success during the 1990s and 2000s, Kansas State returned to winning under head coaches Frank Martin (2007–2012) and Bruce Weber (2012–present).
 Following a twelve-year absence, the team was invited to the 2008 NCAA tournament, and has now appeared in the tournament 9 of the past 12 seasons.
 Highlights during this era include winning two Big 12 regular-season conference championships (2012–13 and 2018–19), and freshman Michael Beasley being named an All-American and Big 12 Conference Player of the Year in 2008.
 The 2009–10 team spent much of the year ranked in the Top 10 of the national polls and finished second in the Big 12.
 That team went on to advance to the Elite Eight of the 2010 NCAA tournament, a feat the program repeated in 2018 and 2023.

 On March 21, 2022, KSU athletic director Gene Taylor announced that Baylor associate head coach Jerome Tang had been named the new head men's basketball coach for the Wildcats, starting with the 2022–23 season.

+The current men's basketball coach is Casey Alexander.